OCA/server-tools/date_range/README.rst

 Date Range
 ==========

-This module lets you define global date ranges that can be used to filter or group your values in tree views.
+This module lets you define global date ranges that can be used to filter your values in tree views.

 Usage